-In keeping with the neighborhood’s diversity, Alberta offers food for every taste (vegan to carnivore), craving (foie gras to fried chicken) and budget (PBR to Dom Pérignon).
+In keeping with the neighborhood’s diversity, Alberta offers food for every taste (vegan to carnivore), craving (burritos to biscuits) and budget (PBR to imported Spanish wines).

 You won’t find movies at Bollywood Theater.
 Instead, grab a seat and sample authentic Indian street food like flatbread kati rolls, filled with cheese or meat, egg, pickled onion and green chutney.

 Learn More About the Alberta Arts District

 What are the best restaurants in the Alberta Arts District?

 What else is there to do in the Alberta Arts District?

 What other neighborhoods are near the Alberta Arts District?

 Yakuza Ghost Kitchen, a new concept from the original Yakuza Lounge owner Micah Camden, has a new home in the Alberta Arts District.
 Although the menu is always changing, diners can expect everything from fried kimchi and miso deviled eggs to negi saki on the raw menu alongside classic spicy tuna hand rolls.

 Pine State Biscuits takes comfort food to new heights.
 Literally.
 The buttered-up biscuits are piled with all the fixings, including eggs, bacon, gravy, buttermilk fried chicken and even flank steak.
 Skip the legendary wait by dropping by during extended hours on Friday or Saturday evenings.